jonashaefele/audiopen-obsidian/README.md

 # AudioPen - Obsidian Sync

-[Obsidian](https://obsidian.md/) plugin and service that connects your editor to [AudioPen](https://audiopen.ai/?aff=x0g97).
+[Obsidian](https://obsidian.md/) plugin and service that connects your editor to [AudioPen](https://audiopen.ai/?aff=x0g97) or [VoiceNotes](https://voicenotes.com/?via=jonas) to transcribe audio files and add them to your notes.

-This is based on the amazing work [trashhalo](https://github.com/trashhalo) did with [obsidian-webhooks](https://github.com/trashhalo/obsidian-webhooks), but updated and extended to work with AudioPen.
+This is based on the amazing work [trashhalo](https://github.com/trashhalo) did with [obsidian-webhooks](https://github.com/trashhalo/obsidian-webhooks), but updated and extended to work with AudioPen and VoiceNotes.

 ## Setting up the plugin